• Skip to primary navigation

 Prepare the salsa

-• Add the tomatillos to a blender or food processor with the remaining ingredients.
+• Add the cooked tomatillos to a blender, food processor, or nutribullet with the remaining ingredients.
 Pulse or blend until the mixture reaches your desired consistency.

 Notes

-Play with the spices you use – add a dash of cumin, or substitute the chipotle or chili powder with masala or even curry.
+• Play around with spices – try adding a dash of cumin or substituting the chipotle or chili powder with masala or even curry

 Nutrition